Linville, NC 28646

 The mountain has 11 hiking trails, varying in difficulty from an easy stroll in a meadow or woodland to a rugged trek up challenging terrain.
 Interpretive rangers are available year-round to lead guided hikes, bird walks and wildflower walks for groups and families.
 As you hike the trails, you’ll see birds, squirrels and other forest creatures.

-The mountain also has seven environmental habitats, which are large enclosures that showcase animals in their natural settings.
+The mountain also has several environmental habitats that showcase animals in their natural settings.
 See black bears, elk, river otters, cougars and bald eagles as they play, pounce and swim.
 For even closer access to these native animals, behind-the-scenes tours take place on Saturdays and Sundays from April through October.
 You can also sign up to be a “keeper for a day” and assist with daily animal care.

 The Grandfather Mountain Nature Museum contains more than two dozen exhibits about the region’s natural history.
 See emeralds, rubies and gold pulled from the North Carolina soil, a scale model of Grandfather Mountain and lifelike wax examples of wildflowers, berries and mushrooms that are found here.

 Plan to stay for lunch.
 Pack your own picnic or order something to go from Mildred’s Grill.
 More than 100 picnic tables are scattered throughout the property.
 Don’t leave without a sweet treat from the Grandfather Mountain Fudge Shop.